 What Is a FAIR Plan and When Do You Need It?

-A FAIR (Fair Access to Insurance Requirements) Plan provides insurance to homeowners in high-risk areas who cannot secure coverage through insurers.
-It’s a last resort when you can’t get approval from insurance companies.
+A FAIR (Fair Access to Insurance Requirements) Plan provides insurance to homeowners in high-risk areas who can't secure coverage through insurers.
+It’s a last resort when you need insurance but can’t get approval.

 Advertising & Editorial Disclosure